• Paulina Lake is the largest and deepest in the Newberry Caldera

 • The lake is fed by water from rain, snow melt, and hot springs

-Elevated 6,300 feet above sea level, Paulina Lake is the largest (1,530 acres) and the deepest (250 feet) lake in the Newberry Caldera.
-The average depth of the lake is 165 feet.
-Most parts of the lake are 200 feet deep, whereas the southeast edge of the lake is 40 feet deep.
+Elevated 6,300 feet above sea level, Paulina Lake is the largest (1,530 acres) and the deepest (250 feet) lake in the caldera, with depths reaching up to 250 feet.

 Paulina Lake - Things to Do and See

-The high alpine lakes of Newberry Caldera Paulina and East Lakes are great destinations for swimming, boating, kayaking, paddle boarding, water skiing, and much more.
-Non-motorized and motorized boating with a 10 mph speed limit is permitted.
-If you do not have a boat, you can rent fishing and cruise boats at the Paulina Lodge, the west edge of Paulina Lake.
+The high alpine lakes of the Newberry Caldera—Paulina Lake and East Lake—offer opportunities for swimming, boating, kayaking, paddleboarding, and more.
+Both motorized and non-motorized boating are allowed, with a 10 mph speed limit.
+Boat rentals are available at Paulina Lake Lodge on the west side of Paulina Lake.

 Swimming